uccser/cs-unplugged/docs/source/getting_started/basic_usage.rst

 ``$ python3 manage.py migrate``
 ==============================================================================

-The Django system powering this project uses model definitions to specify the structure of the database (for example: a lesson has a name, number, connected unit plan, etc).
-When a developer makes changes to models, Django creates migration files which are instructions to alter the database to work with the updated models.

-This command checks the database on your machine has all the migration files applied, and applys any migration updates if needed.
+The structure of the database will change from time to time as we update the backend of the website.
+Running this command will make sure that the structure of the database you have on your machine stays up to date with these changes.

 .. note::